mcboyd-bu/Website/assembly_guide.md

 ### 8.1 Attach Standoffs
 Screw tightness: *very gentle*

-Gently screw four **4-40 MF standoffs** into the four holes shown on uncolored side of the **top plate**.
+Gently screw four **4-40 MF standoffs** into the four holes shown on the uncolored side of the **top plate**.
 These holes are toward the front of the plate.

 <table width="100%"><tbody>
   <tr>